ricokahler/next-data-hooks/README.md

 ## Why?

-Writing one large query per page doesn't organize well.
+1. Writing one large query per page doesn't organize well.
 Asynchronous data fetching frameworks like apollo, relay, and react-query already allow you to write the queries closer to the component.
 Why can't static data queries be written closer to the component too?

-`next-data-hooks` is a small and simple lib that lets you write React hooks for static data queries in Next.js by lifting static props into React Context.
+2. Works better with TypeScript — when you import a data hook, you're also importing its return type.
+When you call the hook inside your component, the types are already there.

 ## Example